-The CSSA regularly coordinates academic events such as guest lectures and information sessions; plans social events like professor-student dinners and cog sci themed gatherings; and works with cognitive science faculty and university officials to provide assistance for students.
-Additionally, the CSSA teaches its own decal on research methodology, has an academic outreach program, and organizes the annual California Cognitive Science Conference.
+We regularly coordinate academic events such as guest lectures and information sessions; plan social events like student-teacher dinners and cog sci themed gatherings; work with cog sci faculty and students to provide assistance for students.

 Cognitive science is the interdisciplinary study of the brain and mind.
 It uses fields such as neuroscience, psychology, philosophy, linguistics, computer science, social cognition, and others to try to shed light on how the mind works.

-The program at UC Berkeley also allows students to do a concentration in one of these disciplines, letting them focus their studies on a specific aspect(s) within cognitive science.
-The only requirement for a concentration is having taken three elective courses within the specific discipline.
-However, the Berkeley campus has numerous labs and research opportunities so students can explore their interests further and get involved in the research process.
+The program at UC Berkeley also allows students to take electives in any of these disciplines, letting them focus their studies on a specific aspect(s) within cognitive science if they choose to.
+The Berkeley campus also has numerous labs and research opportunities so students can explore their interests further and get involved in the research process.
 Details on labs and coursework can be found here.

 Cognitive Psychology focuses on cognitive functions of the brain.
 These functions include perception, memory, and attention.
 These courses are usually offered by the Psychology department, and so may have restricted enrollment, especially in Phase 1.